Professor Boom and the Dyslexic Brain

 - Museum Walk – The tips are placed around the classroom, and students pretend they are in a museum as they view the work.

-- Partner Share – Students share their tips with a partner.
+- Partner Share – Students share their tips with a partner, in person or in online breakout rooms.
 Then each student shares one tip with the larger group.

 - Students can share their tips with their teachers.
 Some ideas: